 - a.
 General Education Component This component contributes to the student's intellectual and humanistic development.
 It offers balance in the curriculum and includes subjects such as natural sciences, humanities and social and administrative sciences.
-In addition, communication skills and a sense of personal and social responsibility are addressed. - Student's Major Component This component includes the courses that technically enable the student to effectively practice the profession for which the program is designed. - c.
+In addition, communication skills and a sense of personal and social responsibility are addressed. - b.
+Student's Major Component This component includes the courses that technically enable the student to effectively practice the profession for which the program is designed. - c.
 Related Course Component This component of courses reinforces the courses in the student's specialty and expands the scope of the student's technical skills.
 In addition, these courses supplement the knowledge necessary to effectively become a part of the professional and/or entrepreneurial practice.

-6.3 INSTITUTIONALLY ACCREDITED PROGRAMS OF STUDY:
+INSTITUTIONALLY ACCREDITED PROGRAMS OF STUDY: 6.3

-Programs CREDITS CLOCK HOURS LENGTH MONTHS Associate Degree in Technology in Electrical Engineering 90 1,800 24 Associate Degree in Technology in Mechanical Engineering 90 1,800 24 Associate Degree in Automotive Mechanics Technology 90 1,800 24 Associate Degree in Industrial Electromechanical Technology 90 1,800 24 Associate Degree in Biomedical Equipment Repair 90 1,800 24 Advanced Automotive Technology 60 1,200 15 Diesel Technology and Advanced Systems 60 1,200 15 Technology in Advanced Automatic Transmissions 48 520 12 Automotive Mechanics 36 720 9 Technology in Industrial Electricity with PLC and Renewable Energy 60 1,200 15 Technology in Refrigeration & Air Conditioning 60 1,200 15 Technology in Industrial Welding 60 1,200 15 Technology in Marine Mechanics with Electronic Systems 60 1,200 15 Technology in Collision and Auto Body Repair 60 1,200 15 Motorcycle Maintenance and Repair 48 960 12 Technology in Racing Mechanics 48 960 12 Audiovisual Technology and Security Systems 36 720 9 Associate Degree in Dental Assisting with Expanded Functions 84 1,680 21
+PROGRAMS CREDITS CLOCK HOURS LENGTH MONTHS Associate Degree in Technology in Electrical Engineering 90 1,800 24 Associate Degree in Technology in Mechanical Engineering 90 1,800 24 Associate Degree in Automotive Mechanics Technology 90 1,800 24 Associate Degree in Industrial Electromechanical Technology 90 1,800 24 Associate Degree in Biomedical Equipment Repair 90 1,800 24 Advanced Automotive Technology 60 1,200 15 Diesel Technology and Advanced Systems 60 1,200 15 Technology in Advanced Automatic Transmissions 48 520 12 Technology in Industrial Electricity with PLC and Renewable Energy 60 1,200 15 Technology in Refrigeration & Air Conditioning 60 1,200 15 Technology in Industrial Welding 48 960 12 Technology in Marine Mechanics with Electronic Systems 60 1,200 15 Technology in Collision and Auto Body Repair 60 1,200 15 Motorcycle Maintenance and Repair 48 960 12 Technology in Racing Mechanics (not offered in Mayaguez) 48 960 12 Tool and Die Maker Technician (not offered in Ponce) 36 720 9

-Programs of study for Mech-Tech Institute of Orlando, Florida:

-\These are offered in English language or bilingual program (Spanish/English)
+Programs of study for Mech-Tech Institute of Orlando, Florida: These are offered in English language or bilingual program (Spanish/English)